Update March 2014: Over 10,000 clean birth kits donated and promised as of last count. Amazing.

 Will you join me?

-This year, in honor of Mothers Day, will you join me in making a difference in the area of maternal and infant care in the developing world by contributing to our clean birth kit drive?
+This year, in honor of Mothers Day, will you join me in making a difference in the area of maternal and infant care in the developing world by contributing to the Love A Mama clean birth kit drive?

-How to get involved in Bloggers for Birth Kits:
+How to get involved in Love A Mama’s Bloggers for Birth Kits:

-You can also watch this video that I made last year.
+Here is a video that I made during our first year of collecting clean birth kits.
 (Feel free to repost it or link to it.)
 During the first part I tell the story of how B4BK was born, and from the 3-minute mark you can see step-by-step instructions for how to assemble your own kit.

 Moms loving moms

-I know from the response to Bloggers for Birth Kits last year that moms care about moms.
-(We raised over 2000 kits!!)
+I know from the response to Love A Mama’s Bloggers for Birth Kits campaign last year that moms care about moms.
 We love our children and we know without a doubt that every mother’s heart beats the same.
 When given the chance we are quick to lend a hand to other mamas in need.

 Why don’t you consider donating funds or—even better—gathering a group of your mama-friends together to assemble your own box of kits?